API Reference¶

 Pre-flight gates

-The function checks the configured correlation matrix is positive
+The function checks every configured correlation matrix — the baseline

 semi-definite before consuming any randomness.
 A non-PSD matrix raises